Mayor Turner and Chief Acevedo address recent officer-involved shootings in Houston

-HOUSTON, Texas (KTRK) -- Mayor Sylvester Turner and Houston Police Department Chief Art Acevedo will address the public on Saturday afternoon after eight officer-involved shootings were reported in the city during the month of May.
+HOUSTON, Texas (KTRK) -- Mayor Sylvester Turner and Houston Police Department Chief Art Acevedo addressed the public on Saturday afternoon after eight officer-involved shootings were reported in the city during the month of May.

-A group of community activists is calling on Houston police to release the body camera video from the recent officer-involved shootings.
+A group of community activists called on Houston police to release the body camera video from the recent officer-involved shootings.

 Community members have said Acevedo promised transparency after the shootings.